StyxUT/.dotfiles/sanoid/.config/sanoid/README.md

 ### Pruning Wrapper

 `pruning-wrapper.sh` runs the age-based prune script for each snapshot class.
-It currently also includes lines targeting an older backup pool path (`zfs-pool-WD1TB-1/zfs-backups`).
-Update those lines to point to `zfs-remote/data` (or remove if relying solely on Sanoid retention on the remote).
+Optional remote pruning lines are commented and can be enabled by setting a remote dataset variable in the script.

 The `pruning-wrapper.sh` script handles running the pruning script with different parameters for different snapshot types: